JorjaFox/website/content/posts/library/news/2006/cbs-news-the-early-show.md

 In Thursday night's episode, a Las Vegas casino becomes a maze of chases and deceptions after only one man survives the brutal killing of his wife and co-workers.

-Dourdan told Chen with a chuckle that the soundstage t is so realistic, "When you walk on the set, it's, you're, you're in a casino. (laugh) They had to walk around and tell the extras, &#8216;Don't put money in the slot machines!
+Dourdan told Chen with a chuckle that the soundstage t is so realistic, "When you walk on the set, it's, you're, you're in a casino. (laugh) They had to walk around and tell the extras, 'Don't put money in the slot machines!
 You won't get it back!
 They do not work!' "

 Chen notes the actors couldn't be happier that "CSI" is heading into its final two episodes with two cliffhangers on tap, even though it's not something "CSI" usually does.